hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 # Design System Helper

 This guide is the developer documentation for the CivicTechJobs Design System (CTJ-DS).
-Inside is not only an overview of our components, but also usage tips, and strategies to translate Figma designs into components for flexible, dynamic webpages.
+Inside is not only an overview of our components, but also usage tips, and strategies to translate Figma designs into components for flexible, dynamic web pages.

 ## Concepts